stalane/zilads.github.io/index.md

 # Zilliqa Ads
 ## Public Website
+Launching soon!
 We will update this website before October 20th 2021.
 Thanks for visiting.